OCA/server-tools/log_forwarded_for_ip/README.rst

 Installation
 ============

-Nothing additionally to installing the module.
+Only install the module in the database.